-Russell played with many great players, but also played against a few great players.
-The hall of famers Russell played with during his career are Bob Cousy, Bill Sharman, Tom Heinsohn, K.C.
-Jones, Sam Jones, Frank Ramsey, and John Havlicek.
-While not all of those players played with each other at the same time, Russell's teams were stacked with multiple hall of famers every year.
+Bill Russell played with Bob Cousy, Bill Sharman, Tom Heinsohn, K.C.
+Jones, Sam Jones, Frank Ramsey, and John Havlicek, all of whom are members of the Basketball Hall of Fame.
+While not all of those players played with each other at the same time, Russell’s teams were stacked with multiple hall of famers every year.

 Who gave Russell and the Celtics problems during his career?

-Another player who gave Russell's Celtics problems was Jerry West.
-While Jerry West lost 6 finals and never beat the Celtics, he was so good in the finals that he even won an NBA finals MVP on the losing team in 1969.
+Another player who gave Russell’s Celtics problems was Jerry West.
+While Jerry West lost six finals and never beat the Celtics, he was so good in the finals that he managed to win an NBA finals MVP while being on the losing team in 1969.
 West is also the player whose silhouette is on the NBA logo.

 What difficulties did Russell face during his life before his successful basketball career?